okahk/cicd-branch-manager/readme.md

     -   Source branches are merged into their respective environment branches (`uat`, `pre`, `pro`) if they have diverged.

 2.  **On a non-scheduled day**:
-    -   If run with `--run`, the tool will merge the latest changes from `base` into the current cycle's branch (e.g., `2025-08-11`) to keep it up-to-date.
+    -   If run with `run`, the tool will merge the latest changes from `base` into the current cycle's branch (e.g., `2025-08-11`) to keep it up-to-date.

 ## Error Codes